OskyRosky/Classification/README.md

 Instead of asking “What is the separating function?”, we now ask

-“**Which points are most similar to this one, and what can they tell me?**”
+**Which points are most similar to this one, and what can they tell me?**

 The heart of this method lies in the choice of distance metric — how we define “similarity” between observations —